 - Drink plenty of filtered water every day away from mealtime to keep the cells and tissues of the intestines hydrated.
 Add a pinch of unprocessed sea salt.

-- Eat more healthy fats.
+- Include healthy fats.
 The intestinal cell walls are made up of fat and need healthy fats to function well.
 Healthy fats such as organic extra virgin olive oil, avocado, pastured butter, ghee, coconut oil, macadamia oil and fatty fish help to lubricate the bowels and move waste through the colon.

 - Include grass-fed, pasture-raised butter.
 Butyric acid found in butter is a short-chain fatty acid produced by friendly colon bacteria from fully digested fiber.
-Without enough butyrate, your colon doesn’t do a very good job of resisting carcinogens or detoxing.

 - One tablespoon sesame oil taken before bedtime.